Is It Okay to Lie in a Job Interview

 Why “White Lies” Still Carry Risk

 For professionals who feel forced to fabricate to win offers, the better long-term strategy is skill development and targeted positioning.
-Consider focused training to close gaps, rehearsals to build confidence, and packaging your honest experience so it reads like a deliberate career story.
+Consider focused training to close gaps, rehearsal to build confidence, and packaging your honest experience so it reads like a deliberate career story.

 Resume and Application Honesty: How To Present Yourself Without Risk